Y-FY-Jr/ME/README.md

 source ~/.bashrc   # apply them
 ```

-so that you do need to set these next time.)
+so that you don't need to set these next time.)

 ### Start